Castle Frome: History

 In 1909 the parish is described as being on the road from Ledbury to Bromyard, and 5 miles north-east from Ashperton station on the Hereford and Worcester section of the Great Western Railway.
 It was in the Southern division of Herefordshire, the Radlow hundred, and the Union—poor relief and joint parish workhouse provision set up under the Poor Law Amendment Act 1834—petty sessional division and county court district of Ledbury.
 The ecclesiastical parish was in the rural deanery of Ledbury and the archdeaconry of the Diocese of Hereford.
 St Michael's Church was described as a "small building of stone" in the Norman and Perpendicular style, comprising a nave, chancel, a south porch and a "low wooden" turret at the west with three bells.
-Fixtures and fittings included a "fine example" of a stone font carved with emblems of the Evalgelists.
+Fixtures and fittings included a "fine example" of a stone font carved with emblems of the Evangelists.
 An alabaster altar tomb, contemporary with Charles I, was noted which displayed "splendidly carved" full length effigies of a cavalier and his wife who were members of the Unett family; there were further memorial wall tablets to the same family.
 The church, with seating for 160 people and a church register which dates to 1757, was restored in 1878 at a cost of £1,200 by B. Martin Buckle, an architect from Malvern.
 The living was a rectory which was valued at £220 a year net income, and also included 59 acre of glebe—an area of land used to support a parish priest—and a residence.

 The 1909 lord of the manor was Lt.-General Sir Edward Hopton KCB of Homend, Stretton Grandison.
 The principal landowner was Col. John Dutton Hopton of Canon Frome Court.
 Parish soil of 1566 acre is described as mixed and heavy, with a subsoil of clay and "water rock", on which were grown wheat, beans and hops.
 Parish population in 1901 was 192.
 The post office accepted and delivered mail through Ledbury; Bosbury as the closest money order and telegraph office.
 The parish Public Elementary School was built in 1898 for 70 pupils and had an average 1909 attendance of 60.
 Commercial trades and occupation in the parish included eight farmers, six of whom also grew hops, a baker, and the assistant overseer for Castle Frome and Bishops Frome.